MostafaShahat2021/Hello-Microverse-Project/README.md

 # Hello Microverse

-> Simple Web Page, with header.
+> Simple Web Page.
+## Hello Microverse Project initialization
+### In this project we :
+- Add Linters for HTML/CSS.
+- Update README file.
+- Add Mark up to the .html file.
+- Add style to the main header.

 ## Built With